 Audio files are used less often than they used to be, but still you need them often.
 For example, a friend of yours shares a nice sound clip, and you want to extract a certain part.
 Or perhaps you want to record a speaker's presentation during an event.
 These are the tools you should try.

 If you ever want to record audio or edit it (eliminating background music from a clip, for instance), you'll probably find Audacity very helpful.
 Audacity is free, open source software developed to record and edit sounds.
 It is available for Windows, Mac, Linux, and other operating systems.

 QuickTime, used more as a music/video player, is also a great application for audio recording.
 Just open the app, right click and you'll see a "New Audio Recording" option.
 The quality of the recorded audio is quite good, though it can't be compared to professional recordings with premium mics.

 Are you interested in setting up your own portals on the web as I do?
 Cool.
 In fact, you can make them in minutes without having to be a tech person.
 There are only two things you need to do: register a domain, then purchase a hosting service to hold your files (unless you have a geek friend who is willing to do you a favor).
 Here are the services I currently use and am quite satisfied with.

 GoDaddy is the world's largest web domain registration provider.
 It’s said they have had more than 13 millions users and 60 million domains registered as of 2015.
 I've been with GoDaddy since 2010, when I registered my first website.
 In general, I'm very impressed by its website management portal.
 It's very intuitive.

-Two reasons I recommend TPH hosting service: high speed + super awesome customer support.
+Two reasons I recommend TPH (name changed to WPX) hosting service: high speed + super awesome customer support.
 They also provide free migration services, so you can get running with them in less than 24 hours.
 You'll find cheaper service providers, but trust me, you won't get the same quality that TPH offers.